 In this paper, we expand on and update our initial study published in \cite{10621288} and present a reproducible and systematic study of learning-based CC with the aim of highlighting advances and uncovering fundamental limitations of the state-of-the-art.
 We identify challenges in evaluating learning-based CC, and devise a methodology and set of benchmark experiments to examine efficiency, fairness, and responsiveness in single- and multi-bottleneck topologies.
-We perform large-scale experimentation with publicly available RL-based CC models, namely \textit{Orca} \cite{abbasloo2020classic}, \textit{Sage} \cite{sage} and \textit{Astraea} \cite{astraea}, and \textit{PCC Vivace} \cite{pccvivace}, a learning rate control algorithm.
+We perform large-scale experimentation with publicly available RL-based CC models, namely \textit{Orca} \cite{abbasloo2020classic}, \textit{Sage} \cite{sage} and \textit{Astraea} \cite{astraea}, and \textit{PCC Vivace} \cite{pccvivace}, a learning rate-control algorithm.
 We compare those with \textit{Cubic} and \textit{BBR version 3}, both being human-derived and interpretable CC policies.

-Three themes emerge from our expanded evaluation; (1) we have successfully reproduced Orca’s behaviour, matching earlier findings across different hardware configurations, with only limited variation; (2) we showcase that current state-of-the-art RL approaches continue to struggle at \textit{capturing available bandwidth} in the presence of base RTT fluctuations compared to human derived approaches; (3) generalisation breaks down: Astraea’s fairness holds only within its training parameters and degrades sharply beyond them, while Sage becomes unstable outside its training range, oscillating its sending rate leading to slow convergence.
+Three themes emerge from our expanded evaluation; (1) we have successfully reproduced Orca’s behaviour, matching earlier findings across different hardware configurations, with only limited variation; (2) we showcase that current state-of-the-art RL approaches struggle at \textit{capturing available bandwidth} in the presence of base RTT fluctuations compared to human-derived approaches; (3) generalisation breaks down; Astraea is fair only within its training parameters and fairness degrades sharply when operating outside those, while Sage becomes unstable outside its training range, oscillating its sending rate leading to slow convergence.